 sudo apt install python3

-You will need to install PIP for Python, which enables you to create virtual environments.
-As stated at the start of our guide, you will install Flask most commonly in a virtual environment.
+You will need to install PIP for Python, enabling you to create virtual environments.
+As stated, you will install Flask most commonly in a virtual environment.

 sudo apt install build-essential python3-pip libffi-dev python3-dev python3-setuptools libssl-dev -y